TianhaoLiu829/Superinfection_ST/README.md

 The folder of object contains the result from original analysis.
 The objects can be directly used to create figures with the code in folder of figure.

+The folder of object will be uploaded upon acceptance of paper

 ![Figure1](https://github.com/user-attachments/assets/4df3686f-e7fc-4a52-ad72-fbbd76fed51d)